vmware/vic/doc/user_doc/vic_installation/ts_ui_not_appearing.md

 ## Cause ##

-- If a previous attempt at installing the vSphere Integrated Containers Engine plug-in failed, the failed installation state is retained in the client cache.
+- If a previous attempt at installing the vSphere Integrated Containers plug-in failed, the failed installation state is retained in the client cache.
-- You installed a new version of the vSphere Integrated Containers Engine plug-in that has the same version number as the previous version, for example a hot patch.
+- You installed a new version of the vSphere Integrated Containers plug-in that has the same version number as the previous version, for example a hot patch.

 ## Solution ##